Trump’s tapped phone may be the largest White House breach ever: former official

 “American spy agencies, the officials said, had learned that China and Russia were eavesdropping on the president’s cellphone calls from human sources inside foreign governments and intercepting communications between foreign officials.”

-“If true, this may be the largest, most significant breach of White House communications in history,” said Payton, who served in the George W. Bush administration and is now CEO of security firm Fortalice Solutions.
-“America’s most sophisticated peer competitor now has a direct line into the President’s confidential thinking and conversations.”
+“If true, this may be the largest, most significant breach of White House communications in history,” says Payton, who served in the George W. Bush administration and is now CEO of security firm Fortalice Solutions.
+“America’s most sophisticated peer competitor now has a direct line into the president’s confidential thinking and conversations.”

 Armed with intel gathered from Trump’s many calls, foreign adversaries might learn to exploit weaknesses in the American leader to the detriment of U.S. interests.